-Ayurveda is a whole-body (holistic) system of medicine.
-It began in India more than 3,000 years ago.
+Ayurveda is a whole-body (holistic) system of medicine that began in India more than 3,000 years ago.
 Ayurveda means the study of life.
-It takes a natural approach to physical and mental health.
+It takes a natural approach to all aspects of health and well-being.

-Ayurveda is based on the idea that each person has certain life forces (doshas), and that everything in the universe is connected.
+Ayurveda is based on the idea that each person has certain life forces (doshas) and everything in the universe is connected.
 An imbalance in 1 area can affect another.
 When the imbalance is not fixed, disease and illness can occur.
 Ayurveda mostly uses nutrition, lifestyle changes, and natural treatments.
-These help to balance the body, mind, spirit, and environment.
+These are used to support balance and a return to health.
 Ayurveda is very focused on overall health.
-But treatments can be directed at certain diseases.
+But it may use specific treatments for some diseases.

 Before you choose an Ayurvedic provider, be sure to check the provider's training and background.
-Currently, Ayurvedic providers are not licensed in the U.S. And there is no national standard for Ayurvedic training or certification.
+At this time, Ayurvedic providers are not licensed in the U.S. The U.S. does not have a national standard for Ayurvedic training or certification.
 But a few states have approved Ayurvedic schools.

-Many Ayurvedic materials have not been fully studied.
-Ayurvedic medicines are regulated as dietary supplements in the U.S. They are not regulated as medicines.
-So they are not required to meet the same safety standards as conventional medicines.
-Some Ayurvedic medicines contain herbs, metals, minerals, or other materials.
-These can be harmful if not used correctly.
-Some Ayurvedic medicines may also contain toxic materials.
-These include lead, arsenic, and mercury.
-In addition, any herb, mineral, or metal used in this type of treatment may work against standard medicines or other supplements you have been prescribed.
+Some Ayurvedic medicines have herbs, metals, minerals, and other materials.
+Some of these may be harmful if not used safely.
+Some Ayurvedic medicines may have toxic materials.
+These can include lead, arsenic, and mercury.
+Any herb, mineral, or metal used in this type of treatment may work against standard medicines or other supplements you have been prescribed.

 Are pregnant or breastfeeding

 Want to use Ayurvedic therapy to treat a child

 Have ongoing health conditions